winglang/wing/docs/docs/04-standard-library/02-ex/dynamodb-table.md

 - *Type:* <a href="#@winglang/sdk.std.Json">Json</a>

-A map of attribute names to `AttributeValue` objects, representing the primary key of the item to retrieve.
+The values of the item to be put.

 ---